aurelia/dialog/doc/article/en-US/dialog-basics.md

 - `ignoreTransitions` is a Boolean you must set to `true` if you disable css animation of your dialog. (optional, default to false)
 - `rejectOnCancel` is a Boolean you must set to `true` if you want to handle cancellations as rejection.
 The reason will be a `DialogCancelError` - the property `wasCancelled` will be set to `true` and if cancellation data was provided it will be set to the `output` property.

+> Warning
-> Warning: Plugin authors are advised to be explicit with settings that change behavior (`rejectOnCancel`).
+> Plugin authors are advised to be explicit with settings that change behavior (`rejectOnCancel`).

 <code-listing heading="prompt.js">
   <source-code lang="ES 2015">